laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/frontend-fundamentals/week-5/day-1/labs/build-a-weather-app-with-ajax.md

 ---
 track: "Frontend Fundamentals"
 title: "Build a Weather App With AJAX"
-week: 4
+week: 5
-day: 3
+day: 1
 type: "lab"
 ---

-# Build a Weather App With AJAX
+# Build a Weather App with Ajax